Wikitude/wikitude-cordova-plugin/iOS/README.md

 * Add a new entry with key ``` WikitudePlugin ``` and value ``` WTWikitudePlugin ``` to ``` Plugins ``` in ``` Cordova.plist ```
 * Copy the Wikitude SDK for iOS (which you can downloaded from [our website](http://www.wikitude.com/developer/sdk)) into a folder like ```[ProjectFolder/"AppName"/WikitudeSDK] ```in your Xcode project.
 Make sure that you not only copy the files into the correct destination but that you also add the files to the Xcode project.

 	* if you want to use Image Recognition within your App, you need to copy the Vuforia SDK folder into a folder like ```[ProjectFolder/"AppName"/Vuforia]```.
-Also dont forget to add the files to your Xcode project.
-You can download the Vuforia SDK from [Qualcomm](https://ar.qualcomm.at/sdk/ios).
+Also don't forget to add the files to your Xcode project.
+You can download the Vuforia SDK from [Qualcomm](https://developer.vuforia.com/).

 * Add the Following Frameworks to your project: